OpenSlides/openslides-autoupdate-service/README.md

 * `AUTH_PROTOCOL`: Protocol of the auth servicer.
 The default is `http`.
 * `OPENSLIDES_DEVELOPMENT`: If set, the service uses the default secrets.
 The default is `false`.
-* `METRIC_INTERVAL_SECONDS`: Time in how often the metrics are gathered.
+* `METRIC_INTERVAL`: Time in how often the metrics are gathered.
 Zero disables the metrics.
-The default is `300`.
+The default is `5m`.
 * `MAX_PARALLEL_KEYS`: Max keys that are send in one request to the datastore.
   The default is `1000`.
+* `DATASTORE_TIMEOUT`: Time until a request to the datastore times out.
+The default is `3s`.

+Valid units for duration values are "ns", "us" (or "µs"), "ms", "s", "m", "h".

 ### Secrets